JonathanWThom/rhtml/README.md

 ### TODO

-So much!

-- Build out all other elements.
-See the current list of supported elements [here](https://github.com/JonathanWThom/rhtml/blob/master/elements/elements.rb).
+- Build out remaining elements.
+There are a few that conflict with ruby (such as `Object`).
 - Tests!
-- Gemify it.

 ### Contributing